terracoin/Proposals/README.md

-How to put in a Proposal
+# H2 How to put in a Proposal

-1. Useful console commands
+**1. Useful console commands**

-getgovernanceinfo - This shows when the next superblock will be produced. gobject list - This shows the proposals currently available for voting. gobject vote-many HASH funding yes (or no).
+*getgovernanceinfo* - This shows when the next superblock will be produced.
+*gobject list* - This shows the proposals currently available for voting.
+*gobject vote-many HASH funding yes* (or no).

 2. How it works